ThePedroo/Concord-Economy/README.md

 ## Notes

-This project was made for people to learn how to use [Concord](https://github.com/Cogmasters/concord) and [PostgreSQL](https://www.postgresql.org) and was not meant to be used professionally, but improvements are always welcome!
+This project was made for people to learn how to use C, [Concord](https://github.com/Cogmasters/concord) and [PostgreSQL](https://www.postgresql.org) and was not meant to be used professionally, but improvements are always welcome!